 22.1 All applicants are required to obtain an Enhanced DBS Certificate with Barred Lists check and to provide this to us.
-The initial certificate must be obtained through us; certificates obtained through other authorities will not be accepted.
 All applicants are also required to maintain their Certificates through the DBS Update Service throughout the currency of their licence.
 In line with the DFT standards we will conduct DBS checks every 6 months.
 Anyone who would like to be a licensed driver must obtain a disclosure at the enhanced "Other Workforce" level.
+While we encourage applicants to apply for their DBS through the Council, we may be able to accept certificates obtained elsewhere.
+In order for us to accept a certificate that has been obtained elsewhere it must; be an enhanced certificate for other work force / taxi licensing and be registered with the DBS update service.

-- 22.2 In addition to this, requests will be sent to the police, following the requirements of the Data Protection Act 2018, to obtain any information that may be relevant when determining an application. - 22.3 When submitting an application for a licence (new or renewal) under this Policy, you are required to declare all your previous convictions, cautions, penalties and motoring endorsements.
+- 22.2 In addition to this, requests will be sent to the police, following the requirements of the Data Protection Act 2018, to obtain any information that may be relevant when determining an application. - 22.3 When submitting an application for a licence (new or renewal) under this Policy, you are required to declare all your previous convictions, cautions, penalties, arrests and motoring endorsements.
 You are also required to declare any ongoing criminal investigations, prosecutions, or similar legal proceedings involving you. - 22.4 Hackney carriage and private hire drivers are exempt from the provisions of the Rehabilitation of Offenders Act 1974.
 This means that there are no "spent" convictions and therefore all criminal convictions can be taken into account by us when assessing safety and suitability.
 "Protected convictions" and "protected cautions" will not be taken into account. - 22.5 If you, from the age of 10 years, spent 6 or more continuous months living outside the United Kingdom, evidence of a criminal record check from the country/countries covering the relevant period is required.
 This will normally be in the form of a 'Certificate of Good Conduct' issued through the relevant embassy or consulate, which details any convictions or other matters arising against the applicant while resident in that country.
 It is your responsibility to obtain such documents and to pay any fees.
 This requirement is in addition to the DBS disclosure.
 Where you are unable to obtain the above, you must give a statement outlining the reasons and provide references from appropriate bodies as to your conduct in the country that satisfy us.